-Jock itch can also cause redness in the groin area, as well as itching, burning, and overall irritation.
-You may also see scaling, which can appear on the thighs or buttocks as well.
+Jock itch can also cause redness in the groin area, as well as:

 How do you tell the difference?
-According to Itkin, one of the main way doctors can tell the difference is by looking at what’s called “demarcation.”
+According to Itkin, one of the main ways doctors can tell the difference is by looking at what’s called “demarcation.”

-If someone in your family has psoriasis, your chances of being diagnosed increase.
-Being obese, smoking, and stress can also increase your risk of developing the disease.
+If someone in your family has psoriasis, your chances of having it increase.
+Smoking and stress can also increase your risk of triggering the disease.

-Being overweight is also a risk factor for jock itch because the fungus can live in skin folds.
-The fungus multiplies in warm, moist places, so people who sweat more, such as athletes, are more likely to get jock itch.
+Having obesity or overweight is also a risk factor for jock itch because the fungus can live in skinfolds.
+The fungus multiplies in warm, moist places.
+People who sweat more, such as athletes, are also more likely to develop jock itch.

-There’s no permanent cure for psoriasis.
-Treatments can include:
+There’s no permanent cure for psoriasis, but there are treatments.
+They can include: